lknutstad/kickstarter-analysis/README.md

 - Setting a financial fundraising goal lower than 1500 improves your likelihood of success for success.

 - Some limitations of the data set are the non-normalcy (right skewed) of the data when filtering by financial fundraising goal amount.
-This decrease our sample size for campaigns above $1500.
+This decreased our sample size for campaigns above $1500.

 - Other vairables not studied are country of origin, percentage by backer, and year over year trends.